jgalfaro/mirrored-quadruple-tank/README.md

 ### Simulation of Case 4.

-Case 4 is simulated in Fig. 5.
+Case 4 simulations are plotted in Fig. 5, based on <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/tree/master/Simulations/matlab-code/case4-fig5a-fig5b">this matlab code</a>.
 Inflows to Tanks 1, 2, 3 and 4 are
 shown by pump number.
 In Part (a), because they are variable flow, Pumps 1 and 2 can achieve inflows that are the same or below the inflows achievable by fixed-flow Pumps 3 and 4.
 When inflows are below